fmidev/co2_flux_modeling/README.md

 `./run_download_and_preprocess_data.sh`

 ## Running the experiments and analyses
+Unzip the CO2 observations (smeardata_20210224_set1.zip) and place the file in a suitable location, for example in the same folder where the code is.

 Make sure the folder paths are correctly defined inside the Python scripts prior to running them.

 First run the preprocessing script:
 `python fit_optim.py`